 At the first level of painting, students learn how to handle the medium through such techniques as flat paint application, blending, impasto, glazing, scumbling and wet into wet.
 Students work further with compositional skills acquired in Drawing I and Two Dimensional Design to create images with interest and tension, as well as pleasing relationships of color, scale, texture, value and line.
 Students learn how to mix color, which means having a grasp of color theory and relationships.
 Students come to understand how color relates to space.
 Basic skills involved in rendering are covered: how to minutely observe surface detail and color and light to “paint what you see.”

 Oil Paint is the medium of instruction for beginners because it is the most flexible and versatile painting medium and it is also the primary medium used over time in the development of painting technique.
 In Painting III and IV students may chose to work in another medium experimentation is encouraged but on the introductory level it is best to learn one medium well.

-Painting has 7,333 square feet of studio space open 24 hours a day.
+The painting studio has 7,333 square feet of studio space, with 24 hour access.
 This area includes individual studio spaces for students with an emphasis in the discipline.

 - ART 330 Introduction to Painting I (3)